-A civil litigation case can be called an action, a matter, a lawsuit, a proceeding or a case.
-While all these terms are not entirely interchangeable, you may hear or see your case referred to by any of these terms.
 In a civil case that goes to trial, proof is based on a "balance of probabilities".
 This means that a judge only needs to be convinced that it is more probable than not that one side is right.

 Judgment is then given in favour of one party.
 When the case has concluded, costs may be awarded to the successful party to cover part of their expenses in coming to court (called “costs”).
 The guidebook on Costs in the Supreme Court covers this topic in more detail.